CtrlK

 Conciseness

 The skill is well-structured with tables that compress information efficiently, but it's quite long (~300 lines) and includes many concepts Claude already knows (what OLAP vs OLTP is, what horizontal vs vertical scaling means, basic SQL concepts).
-The scaling formula section and some table descriptions are unnecessary padding.
+The 'Scaling Formula' section is particularly unnecessary.
+Some tables describe rather than instruct.

 2 / 3